DavydenkoGr/Typing-Trainer/README.md

 - python{your_python_version} main.py

-Open lessons from lessons folder or make own (notice, your lesson should match specific requirements)
+Open lessons from lessons folder or make your own (notice, your lesson should match specific requirements)
 ### Usage example

 ![image](resources/usage-examples/command-example.png)